gravitational/gravity/docs/6.x/quickstart.md

    components, this makes an application capable of running on Kubernetes.
    You can place all Kubernetes resource files (usually in YAML format) in the same directory, or you can use Helm.
-3. Create a Gravity application manifest to describe the system requirements for a Kubernetes cluster capable of running your application.
-An application manifest is a YAML file which allows you to customize the cluster image.
+3. Create a Gravity cluster manifest to describe the system requirements for a Kubernetes cluster capable of running your application.
+A cluster manifest is a YAML file which allows you to customize the cluster image.
 4. Execute `tele build` CLI command.